 That's where an AI lead qualification chatbot comes in.
 Not the old-school rule-based bots that frustrate everyone.
 I'm talking about intelligent, conversational agents that can understand intent, score leads in real time, and book meetings automatically.

-In this article, I'll show you what makes a great AI lead qualification chatbot, why your business needs one in 2026, and how to avoid the common pitfalls that kill conversion rates.
+In this comprehensive guide, I'll show you what makes a great AI lead qualification chatbot, why your business needs one in 2026, and how to avoid the common pitfalls that kill conversion rates.
+For a deeper look at how these tools fit into your sales stack, see our article on

 What Is an AI Lead Qualification Chatbot?